chark/scriptable-events/Documentation~/README.md

   - **Script Namespace** - listener type namespace
   - **Is Create Directories** - should listener namespace create directories
   - **Menu Name** - name of the listener in component context menu
-  - **Menu Order** - order of the listener in component context menu-
+  - **Menu Order** - order of the listener in component context menu
 - **Editor** - allows customizing how the listener component code wil be generated:
   - **Script Name** - editor type and script name
   - **Script Namespace** - editor type namespace
   - **Is Create Directories** - should editor namespace create directories
 - **Output Directory** - where to save generated code
-- **Tiny gear icon in top right** - allows saving defaults for the _Script Creator_ window, this is useful when creating scripts in bulk

-Making some adjustments to the naming and clicking **Create** in this specific example will result in the following scripts (as seen in [Custom Events] sample).
+Making some adjustments to the fields and clicking **Create** in this specific example will result in following scripts (as seen in [Custom Events] sample).

-First, the event script:
+First, the _Scriptable Event_ script:
 ```cs
 using UnityEngine;